-The process for determining the term and quantity of reserve to be contracted is triggered when a declaration is made under clause 4.8.4 of the NER.
+The process for determining to enter into a reserve contract (other than a reserve contract for interim reliability reserves) is triggered when a declaration is made under clause 4.8.4 of the NER.
 This will occur when either:

 - in the case of long-notice and medium-notice situations, a region's forecast unexpected unserved energy (USE) exceeds the reliability standard as assessed in accordance with the reliability standard implementation guidelines (low reserve condition); or - in the case of short-notice situations, the probability of load shedding (other than the reduction or disconnection of interruptible load) is, or is forecast to be, more than remote (lack of reserve condition).